-Xa, where X = {F, M} and a = {1, 5}.
+Xa, where $X = \{F, M\}$ and $a = \{1, 5\}$.

-See the INTRODUCTION TO AC SOURCES section at the beginning for additional details.
+See the Introduction to AC Sources section at the beginning of this chapter for additional details.

 These settings are critical for all features that have settings dependent on current measurements.
 When the relay is ordered, the CT module must be specified to include a standard or sensitive ground input.
-As the phase CTs are connected in Wye (star), the calculated phasor sum of the three phase currents (IA + IB + IC = Neutral Current = 3lo) is used as the input for the neutral overcurrent elements.
+As the phase CTs are connected in Wye (star), the calculated phasor sum of the three phase currents (IA + IB + IC = Neutral Current = 3Io) is used as the input for the neutral overcurrent elements.
 In addition, a zero-sequence (core balance) CT which senses current in all of the circuit primary conductors, or a CT in a neutral grounding conductor may also be used.
 For this configuration, the ground CT primary rating must be entered.
 To detect low level ground fault currents, the sensitive ground input may be used.
 In this case, the sensitive ground CT primary rating must be entered.
-For more details on CT connections, refer to the HARD-WARE chapter.
+Refer to Chapter 3 for more details on CT connections.